egonw/cdk-cxsmiles/index.i.md

 ## Acknowledgments

 We thank everyone who contributed to the discussions at the two Computation Metabolomics meetings.
-In 2020 this was Marcus Ludwig, Steffen Neumann, and others, and in 2022 this was Soha Hassoun, Roman Bushuiev, Louis-Felix Nothias, Sebastian Böcker, Justin van der Hooft, and Adriano Rutz.
+In 2020 this was Marcus Ludwig, Steffen Neumann, Michael Witting, Marcus Ludwig, Corey Broeckling, Laurent Gatto, Xiuxia Du, Alexis Delabriere, Jan Lisec, and Andrea Brunner, and in 2022 this was Soha Hassoun, Roman Bushuiev, Louis-Felix Nothias, Sebastian Böcker, Justin van der Hooft, and Adriano Rutz.